Jon Stein on “How I Built This:” Reflecting On Our Story

 Today, when you look at what Betterment offers—guidance for your financial goals, personalized portfolio recommendations, tax-smart technologies, and emerging cash management solutions—each element of our work is created and iterated on by a team at Betterment who could easily tell you their own “How I Built This” story.

-You can take an example, like our relatively recent introduction of Smart Saver, and I could easily point you to the people who made it happen—our own internal founder-thinkers.
+Our own internal founder-thinkers made the undertaking of building all of our features possible.
 I look back at innovations that are now well-established parts of the Betterment experience, and again, I see team members still with us today who took risks and creative leaps to bring the idea from conception to production.

 I’m extremely proud of our team—of how they all share my passion for building a better way to help manage your money—of how they push me in ways I couldn’t have anticipated when I started Betterment.
 Take a moment to listen in to my interview on “How I Built This,” and reach out with the questions that emerge for you about Betterment.
 We want to continue to share why we build the things we do, what value we hope they bring to our customers lives, and, importantly, how we came to build them in the first place.